michellesandhika/katacoda-scenarios/sales-and-marketing/step5.md

-# Exporting and Erase Personal Data
+# Exporting and Erasing Personal Data
 As a sales and marketing team member, there will be times when you receive emails from customers requesting for their personal data, or maybe you will need their data to complete a task in your job.

 WordPress allows you to do this by pressing the "Export Personal Data" function in the "Tools" Section.